Table of Contents

 - East coast road trip – 14 stops from Portland to Miami

 Pin to your Florida board for later

 Although a trip to Orlando bit a chunk out of our budget, we both agree that the experience was priceless!
 I suppose deep down we are all like Peter Pan, and Orlando gives you the chance to never grow up!
 Well until the credit card bills come in.

 Thank you to Universal Studios, Walt Disney World, and Visit Orlando for media passes as well as Avanti Resort for the media rates and upgrade.
-Without their partnership, this trip would not have been possible.
 An honest review as always.